FHIR/FSHSchool/content/docs/_index.md

     weight: 20
 ---

+{{% alert title="Note" color="success" %}}
+**Documentation of the FHIR Shorthand language standard is found on [the official HL7 site](http://hl7.org/fhir/uv/shorthand).
+The [Language Reference](http://hl7.org/fhir/uv/shorthand/reference.html) has details on FSH grammar.
+This site covers SUSHI and GoFSH and creation of FHIR Implementation Guides using these tools.**
+{{% /alert %}}

+### What is SUSHI?

+SUSHI (**S**USHI **U**nshortens **Sh**ortHand **I**nputs) is a FSH compiler.
+SUSHI converts FSH language to FHIR artifacts.
+SUSHI can run in stand-alone mode or as part of the [HL7 IG Publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation).

+### What is GoFSH?

+GoFSH is a converter that takes FHIR artifacts (e.g., profiles, extensions, value sets, instances) and produces equivalent FSH.
+GoFSH is essentially the opposite of SUSHI.
+GoFSH helps you transition to FSH if you have an existing Implementation Guide produced by other methods.

+### Navigating the Documentation

-Here you will find documentation on how to get started using FSH to create Implementation Guides.
-Head to [Introduction](/docs/introduction) for some background information on FSH and FHIR.
-If you're ready to start writing some FSH, go to [SUSHI](/docs/sushi) to learn about the SUSHI compiler for FSH.
+* Head to [Introduction](/docs/introduction) for some background information on FSH and FHIR.

-If you want to dive right into creating an Implementation Guide, check out the [Tutorials](/docs/tutorials) for full instructions on making an Implementation
+* If you want to dive right into creating an Implementation Guide, check out the [Tutorials](/docs/tutorials) for hands-on exercises.

-Guide using FSH and SUSHI.
+* If you're ready to start writing some FSH, but first want an overview, consult the latest presentations in [Downloads](/downloads).

+* Go to [SUSHI](/docs/sushi) to learn about the SUSHI compiler for FSH.

+* If you already have an Implementation Guide and want to switch over to FSH, consult the [GoFSH documentation](docs/gofsh).

+* If you are still using a pre-release version of SUSHI (version 0.16 or earlier), you should [migrate to the latest released version](/docs/sushi/migration).
+Documentation for pre-release versions of SUSHI is preserved [here](/docs/docs-legacy).

+* If you are looking for specific information, you can search the documentation using the search box in the upper right corner.

+{{% alert title="Warning" color="warning" %}}
+Search will return hits in both the current and legacy (pre-1.0) documentation.
+Legacy documentation is flagged by a warning on the page and reddish background.
+{{% /alert %}}